IEE-TUGraz/GridTool/README.md

 In order to build a digital twin of Africa's power system, the GridTool has been used to get electricity grid data.
 The data was then implemented into the Low-Carbon Expansion and Generaton (LEGO) model to perform techno-economic simulations.
 A research using this digital twin about transforming Africa's power system to 100% renewables can be found here [[4]](https://www.energy-proceedings.org/wp-content/uploads/2022/08/MITAB_2022_paper_2510.pdf).

 ## References
-[1] R. Gaugl, S. Wogrin, U. Bachhiesl, L. Frauenlob, (2022). *"GridTool: A Heuristic Tool to Convert and Simplify Open-Source Grid Data for Use in Energy System Models,"* Paper submitted for publication.
+[1] R. Gaugl, S. Wogrin, U. Bachhiesl, L. Frauenlob, (2022). *"GridTool: An Open-Source Tool to Convert Grid Data,"* Paper submitted for publication.

 [2] H. Stigler, U. Bachhiesl, G. Nischler, G. Feichtinger, (2016). *"ATLANTIS: techno-economic model of the European electricity sector,"* Central European Journal of Operations Research, <i>24</i>(4), 965–988. [https://doi.org/10.1007/s10100-015-0413-8](https://doi.org/10.1007/s10100-015-0413-8)